idansi98/AndroidApp/README.md

 Whenever a user signs in they are greeted to the chat list activity where they can open individual chats, create new ones, or log off.

 ### Notes for Usage
-1. In the contact creation screen, the expected server format is "ADDRESS_WITHOUT_HTTP:PORT", e.g., "localhost:7100".
+1. In the contact creation screen, the expected server format is "ADDRESS_WITHOUT_HTTP:PORT", e.g., "localhost:25565".

 ### Expected Behavior
 1. Registering with a new picture saves it locally.
+2. Even after loging - out, the profile picture is saved for every registered user.